anisledge/green-app/README.md

 # green-app
 Quick Bootstrap/HTML sketch for the homepage of a Ruby on Rails app I want to make someday.
+Very much not finalized.